-Among Sushi Glossary (sushi terms, sushi vocabulary, sushi jargon), there is a word called “Fucho” which is unfamiliar even to Japanese.
+Among Sushi Glossary (sushi definitions, sushi terminology, sushi terms, sushi vocabulary, sushi jargon), there is a word called “Fucho (符牒)” which is unfamiliar even to Japanese.
 It would be cool if you knew, but it wouldn’t be embarrassing even if you didn’t.
 However, these terms are used between pros.
 It seems senseless if customers use them and sushi chefs might find it off-putting.
-In order to avoid this type of situation, We have make a collection of terms, their meanings, and origins.
+In order to avoid this type of situation, We have made a collection of terms, their meanings, and origins.

 A Japanese sushibar term for green tea.
 A term for green tea at a Japanese sushi bar, which helps freshen the mouth by washing away any fatty taste.